zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/welcome/welcome.md

 - A training pipeline that loads the preprocessed dataset and trains a model.
 - A batch inference pipeline that runs predictions on the trained model with new data.

 Follow along by clicking the 'Run code' and 'Next' buttons as appropriate to understand how you can use ZenML to productionalize your ML workflows!
+We'll start with a simple pipeline so you can get familiar with the syntax before working on the more complex pipelines.

 ![Pipeline Overview](/zenmlQuickstart/assets/pipeline_overview.png)